josh-jacobson/lambda-lecture-notes/3-1-advanced-react/4-testing-web-applications.md

 * Helpful in quality control and deployment, particularly in large team contexts
 * Tests also act as a form of documentation and help enforce best practices in your code

+## Four Kinds of Tests
+There's a lot of different terminology floating around, and sometimes the categories overlap but here's a relatively easy way to understand the main categories of automated tests.
+(Kent C. Dodds explains ths really nicely -- check out his article and pdf's below!)

+* End to End testing: simulating an entire user flow from start to finish.
+If you're writing an e-commerce app, that flow could be placing items in the cart and completing a purchase.
+Think of hiring a QA person to go through that whole process and try every edge case they can think of to see if anything breaks.
+But your QA person is actually a robot.
+You've seen this before with **Enzyme**
+* Integration testing: verifying the functionality of a complete piece of application behavior, agnostic of its implementation details.
+This is similar to E2E but more discrete.
+For example, an integration test in your e-commerce app might just verify the behavior of adding an item to your cart rather than simulating an entire user flow from start to finish.
+* Unit testing: verifying that an individual function or component of your application works as expected
+* Static testing: catch errors and typos in code.
+(Code linters like ESLint help you with this)

 ## Basics of automated testing
 AAA flow of testing:
 * Arrange